zaphosting/docs/docs/vserver-linux-python.md

 ## Preparation

-Before you install anything on a server it is recommended to run the update command coresponding to your operating system to keep your server secure.
+Before you install anything on a server it is recommended to run the update command corresponding to your operating system to keep your server secure.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';